-We have put together a circular one and a half hour walk, starting and finishing at Gatcombe farm shop, to show you this lovely wood with good tracks and some majestic Redwood trees.
+We have put together a circular two hour walk, starting and finishing at Gatcombe farm shop, to show you this lovely wood with good tracks and some majestic Redwood trees.

 Gatcombe farm has a fabulous farm shop & parking.
 The farm has the Greedy Goose Tea rooms & Carvery if anyone fancies a cuppa & cake or a lovely lunch!

 Walk led by Mel Mackintosh